-Within 24 hours of redirecting an emergency department visit, the PCP must contact the Participant with any alternative care arrangements, such as an office visit or treatment instructions.
+Within 24 hours of redirecting an emergency department visit, the PCP must contact the Participant with any alternative care arrangements, such as an office visit, treatment instructions, or referral to an urgent care clinic.

 Hearing Exams/Aids

 Hearing exams require a PCP referral.
 Participants who are eligible for LTSS may qualify for hearing aids.